nielssorensen/OpenEmu-wiki/User-guide:-Mapping-Controls.md

 -----
 **Note:**

-If you are having trouble pairing a PlayStation controller over Bluetooth: [[User guide: DualShock 3/4 Pairing]]
+If you are having trouble pairing a PlayStation controller over Bluetooth: [[User guide: DualShock Controller Pairing]]

 See [[User guide: Wiimote and Wii U Pro pairing]] for pairing Wii controllers, as they require an extra step.